ioccc-src/winner/bugs.md

 ## STATUS: possible bug (possibly depending on system) - please help test and if necessary fix

+NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
+We will remove this when we are.

 Entries with this status might or might not have a bug possibly depending on the system.
 In these entries we don't have the appropriate systems to test and fix any problems.

 ## STATUS: probable bug (possibly depending on system) - please help test and if necessary fix

+NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
+We will remove this when we are.

 Entries with this status almost certainly have a bug or some other problem.
 The issue or issues might depend on the system much like the above _STATUS: possible